 Fresno Grizzlies Game Notes at Stockton

 The Grizzlies and Ports continue their six-game series tonight.
 First pitch is scheduled for 7:05 pm PT from Banner Island Ballpark.
-Grizzlies LHP Evan Shawver and Ports RHP Luke Anderson are the probable starters.
+Grizzlies RHP Brayan Castillo and Ports RHP Kyle Virbitsky are the probable starters.
 I have attached the roster/game notes.

 Recent Transactions: